Xample

 Gavin Harris, better known as Xample, is a British drum and bass producer and DJ, who originates from Bristol, England.
 He has been releasing records since 2003.

-In June 2007, he scored a number 1 on the UK Dance Chart with his track "Lowdown".
+In June 2007, he scored a number one on the UK Dance Singles Chart with his track "Lowdown".

 From 2010 to 2020, he worked with fellow producer Lomax, under the collective name Loadstar.
 However, as of 23 May 2020, the duo are no longer actively producing together, as confirmed by RAM Records on a livestream.
 Xample is currently working under his house alias Eli Brown, whereas Lomax is working on Dawn Wall.